Secularism: Secular society

-In studies of religion, modern democracies are generally recognised as secular.
+In studies of religion, modern democracies are generally recognized as secular.
 This is due to the near-complete freedom of religion (religious beliefs generally are not subject to legal or social sanctions), and the lack of authority of religious leaders over political decisions.
 Nevertheless, it has been claimed that surveys done by Pew Research Center show Americans as generally being more comfortable with religion playing a major role in public life, while in Europe the impact of the church on public life is declining.

 Most societies become increasingly secular as the result of social, economic development and progress, rather than through the actions of a dedicated secular movement.
 Modern sociology has, since Max Weber, often been preoccupied with the problem of authority in secularised societies and with secularisation as a sociological or historical process.
 Contemporary ethical debate in the West is often described as "secular", as it is detached from religious considerations.
 Twentieth-century scholars, whose work has contributed to the understanding of these matters, include Carl L. Becker, Karl Löwith, Hans Blumenberg, M. H. Abrams, Peter L. Berger, Paul Bénichou and D. L. Munby, among others.

 There is not one singular secular culture, as different people identify as secularists for different reasons and under different belief systems.
 Secularism is typically associated with progressivism and social liberalism.
 In democratic countries, middle and upper class white urban males with high education are more likely to identify as secularist than any other demographic group.
 In societies where secularism is more common, such as in Western Europe, demographics of secularists are closer to even.
-How a society considers what is secular may also change, where nominally spiritual beliefs become part of public or private life without being recognised as religious.
-As secularists are a minority in most communities, secularism is often stigmatised.
-Proponents of religious society challenge secular society on the basis of morality, saying that secularism lacks a meaningful way to incentivise moral behaviour among its members.
+How a society considers what is secular may also change, where nominally spiritual beliefs become part of public or private life without being recognized as religious.
+As secularists are a minority in most communities, secularism is often stigmatized.
+Proponents of religious society challenge secular society on the basis of morality, saying that secularism lacks a meaningful way to incentivize moral behaviour among its members.